rstudio/cheatsheets/README.md

     * Sketch out several possible layouts for the sheet.
 Take care to put the more basic and/or pre-requisite content above and to the left of other content.
 Try to keep related content on the same side of the page.

     * Type out all of the explanations and function definitions.
 Lay them out.
 Verify that everything fits.
-White space is very important  here to make the sheet scannable, even if it means smaller text.
+White space is very important.
+Use it to make the sheet scannable, even if it means smaller text.

-    * Making the visuals is the most time consuming part, so I usually save them for here.
+    * Making the visuals is the most time consuming part, so I usually save them for last.

     * Tweak until happy.